-The Engineering and Plan Review Group is responsible for the review and approval of commercial and residential plans, regulating development in the 100-year floodplain, issuing utility excavation permits, and working with residents, developers, and engineers on wastewater, stormwater, and drinking water issues, along with review of all Planning & Zoning Commission submittals.
+The Engineering Department is responsible for the review and approval of commercial and residential plans, regulating development in the 100-year floodplain, issuing utility excavation permits and the review of all Planning & Zoning Commission submittals.
+Other projects managed by the Engineering Department include: traffic control, signals, traffic related items and working with residents, developers, and engineers on wastewater, storm water, and drinking water issues.

 Find out more about the I-70 Improvement Project through O'Fallon.